Lochan Mor

 Christopher Preston Wildlife recoveries that change how we think about animals

-Photo of Many Colwell
+Photo of Mary Colwell

 Award-winning author, producer and acknowledged hero of the curlew, Mary is also a deep thinker around our relationship with wild nature.
 As more and more people mourn the decline in our living systems, Mary reflects on the long-term emotional consequences of environmental degradation and considers whether ecological grief is real.
 If so, is there a cure?

-Many Colwell The burden of ecological grief
+Mary Colwell The burden of ecological grief

 Photo of Jenna Watt